Andrewgtrz/Welrus-/README.md

-# Welrus-
+# Welrus
 Welrus is an online platform that allow customers to shop for routine care services at local clinics nearby.
 ## Demo Request Form
-A feature that allows a user to request a product Demo for Welrus.
+Added a feature that allows a user to request a product Demo for Welrus.
 This form asks for an NPI number to be verified by administrators to validate provider crednentials.
 This feature includes form validation using Formik and Yup and an autofill location search.